majorsl/convertac3/README.md

 *Current Limitations*

 Files with multiple audio tracks are ignored for now.
-Options I'm considering 1) convert them all if even one is acc or 2) ignoring them all of only one is ac3 as my research indicates that will likely the track with the highest quality and the primary audio track.
+Options I'm considering 1) convert all if even one is acc or 2) ignoring them all if only one is an ac3 as my research indicates it will likely the track with the highest quality and the primary audio track.